highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    \text{min} \sum_z{placeholder}

 The objective equation (eq_obj) and the total system cost is composed of generation, storage and transmission costs.
-Depending on the setup, start up costs (from UC) as well as penalty generation (value of lost load) may be turned on.
+Depending on the setup, start up costs (from UC) as well as penalty generation (value of lost load) may be included.
 Cost are divided into capital expenditure (Capex), fixed operation and maintenance costs (FOM) and variable operation and maintenance (VOM).
 There are no VOM included for transmission.

 **Demand balance equation**